Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Study Setup

 We use two distinct approaches to extract the \bases for each \llm.
 First, we examine the ``model\_type" field in the \HF model configuration file to extract the associated values.
 This configuration file, in JSON format, contains metadata and parameters defining the model's architecture and behavior.
 Model owners typically specify their \bases in this field.
 We then developed a Python script~\citep{SAILResearch2024} to automate the extraction of base model information from the ``model\_type" field.
 To ensure the accuracy of the extracted base models, we randomly selected 50 samples from the dataset for manual verification.
 This manual cross-check confirms that the extracted values accurately represent the base models of the studied \llms.

 Second, for \llm repositories that did not include configuration files but listed sizes and the \base in the model name, we developed another Python script~\citep{SAILResearch2024} to extract \bases directly from the model names.
 This script uses the known extracted base models from the ``model\_type'' field as a reference.
 It first splits the model names into two parts using the standard \HF separator (owner/identifier).
 Then, it replaces underscores (``\_'') in the identifier with hyphens (``-'') to standardize the format.
 Finally, it decomposes each model name into its constituent parts, or segments.
 By comparing these segments with the list of previously retrieved \bases, the script identifies \bases for \llms lacking configuration files.
 To ensure the accuracy of the extracted base models, we manually verified 50 of the models for which base models were automatically identified.
 This cross-check confirmed that the extracted values accurately represent the base models of the studied \llms.
 Additionally, we randomly selected another 50 models that did not have base models identified through our two approaches for manual verification.
 This process ensured that these models genuinely lack base models.

+It is worth noting that, for the purposes of this study, we define a base model strictly as the root model of an entire model lineage tree, as referenced in the (1) ``model\_type" field within the config JSON file on \HF, rather than the direct parent specified in the (2) ``name\_or\_path" field in the same file.
+This distinction is necessary because the child model referenced in the latter can itself serve as the parent model to another variant, forming a multi-layered supply chain that complicates the process of tracing a model’s lineage.
+Our standardized approach ensures consistency across our analysis and provides a clear framework for identifying base models.
+Future research could expand on this by fully mapping hierarchical relationships between models and their roots, offering deeper insights into the multi-layered structure of model lineages and the evolution of PTLMs over time.